elshankhanlari/VLAN-Switched-OVS/README.md

 # Network Configuration Description

 The Python script utilizes the Mininet library to create a custom network topology simulating VLANs and a router.
-The topology consists of three switches (s1, s2, s3) and a Linux-based router (router).
+The topology consists of three switches (s1, s2, s3) and a Linux-based router (router), the number of switches are customizable.
 Hosts are connected to switches and VLANs are configured to facilitate inter-VLAN routing.

 ### Network Topology
 ![Network Topology](assets/Topology.png)